Shri Panchasara Parshwanath Mandir, Patan - Timings, Festivals, History, Darshan, Pooja Timings

 Travel Tips: None

-At a distance of 2 km from Patan Railway Station, Panchasara Parshwanath Jain Derasar is a Jain Temple situated in Gungdipati Part of Patan city.
-It is one of the ancient Jain temples in Gujarat and among the top places to visit in Patan.
+At a distance of 2 Km from Patan Railway Station, Panchasara Parshwanath Jain Derasar is a Jain temple situated in Gungdipati Part of Patan city.
+Dedicated to Shri Parshwanathji, the temple belongs to the Svetambara sect of Jainism, and is one of the largest of more than 100 Jain temples in Patan.
+The intricate carvings, beautiful sculptures, and sanctified environment make it one of the most revered Jain temples in the region, and among the top places to visit as part of the Patan pilgrimage packages.

 Also known as the Jinalaya Vanraj Vihar, Panchasara Parshwanath Temple is adorned with sophisticated stone carvings and white marble floors that are characteristic of Jain architecture.
 The length of this grand temple is 180 feet and its width is 90 feet.
 All the domes, pillars, ceilings, walls, mandaps of this temple are decorated with wonderful carvings and artistic images.